Logotipo

 • Lakers’ title hopes hinge almost entirely on Anthony Davis staying healthy throughout the season.

-The Boston Celtics enter the season with a target on their backs as defending champions looking to prove their title wasn’t a one-time achievement but the beginning of a potential dynasty in the making.
+The Boston Celtics, who won the 2024 title before the Oklahoma City Thunder claimed the 2025 championship, enter the season looking to prove their title wasn’t a one-time achievement but the beginning of a potential dynasty in the making.

 Their offseason acquisition of Jrue Holiday after Kristaps Porzingis’ injury has basketball analysts debating whether they’ve actually improved their championship-winning roster despite losing key rotation pieces.